SmartTokenLabs/TokenScript/doc/design_paper.md

 <!--- not sure here, again, if this is what the point was about -->

+#### User Interface

+Any sophisticated payment logic, as presented above, needs to be represented in the wallet and allow the user to execute certain payment actions.
+Tokenscript allows wallets to easily integrate a vast scope of payment options and innovations.
+Also, it allows the issuer of the payment Tokenscript to update the payment logic, without needing the wallet to update it too.

 ## Address the "Integrate the web" need

 We trace the reason that the web is poorly integrated to the only link between the units of the web, i.e. URL links.
 A link carries no business process, authentication or trust relationship.
 There are no anchoring points for integration on links.